P2P vs R2R vs Q2C vs O2C:

 4. RECEIVE VENDOR’S INVOICE

 Once the purchased goods or services have been obtained, the vendor will send an invoice to the buyer, whose accounts payable team will then begin the payment process.
+PO invoices are based on pre-approved purchase orders, but there are also non-PO invoices, which are not connected to any purchase orders.
+These should be avoided because they are significantly more difficult to process and track, as they are not suitable for three-way matching.

 5. PAY VENDORS THROUGH ACCOUNTS PAYABLE